Skip To Main Content

 This course is recommended for students who are entering their first college level course.
 This course is a dual enrollment course between White Plains High School and Syracuse University.
 Upon successful completion of both courses students will earn 6 college credits.
 SUPA U.S. History I covers the period from the U.S. origins to 1865.
 SUPA U.S. History II covers the period from 1865 through the present.
 Students will be able to develop a greater appreciation for the history of the U.S. and dive deeply into specific subjects, while still preparing for the United States History Regents.
 The final for this course will not be the regents but an exam that will reflect the rigor of the course.
 Students paying the discounted fee for Syracuse University credit will receive a Syracuse University transcript.
 This course receives Honors weighting.
 Prerequisite: Global History or AP World History

-THE FOLLOWING SOCIAL STUDIES COURSES MEET THE
+THE FOLLOWING SOCIAL STUDIES COURSES MEET THE NYS GRADUATION REQUIREMENT FOR ECONOMICS

 ECONOMICS Half year - ½ credit, Grade 12